learn-co-students/mod_4_project-chi-sea/README.md

 - Image Classification with Deep Learning
 - Natural Language Processing

 For each problem, we have provided a dataset.
-You may use a dataset of your own choosing with your instructor's approval.

 Like Project \#3, the focus here is on *prediction*.
 It will be up to you to determine how best to evaluate your model, but for any of these projects your goal is to build something that **works**.